dayaketu/Habitica-IFTTT/SETUP.md

 # Some other ideas

-Create a To-Do in Habitica when you:
+Create a To-Do in Habitica when:

-* Forward an email to IFTTT tagged #habitica
+* You forward an email to IFTTT tagged #habitica
-* Bookmark content in Code School so you'll remember to come back to it
+* You bookmark content in Code School so you'll remember to come back to it
-*
+* Automatic detects your check engine light has turned on so'll remember to get it checked out
+* Weather Underground reports high pollen levels so you'll remember to take your allergy meds